maykar/compact-custom-header/.github/ISSUE_TEMPLATE/all-issues.md

 ---
 name: All Issues
 about: Failure to use the template will result in an issue's closing.
-Do not post until you've read the readme and cleared your browser and CCH cache.
+Don't post until you read the readme, searched existing/closed issues, & cleared your browser & CCH cache.
+Continue if the issue persists
 title: ''
 labels: ''
 assignees: ''